GLOBAL MARKETS-Stocks buckle, dollar slips as investors mull Fed action

 By Herbert Lash

-NEW YORK, Sept 17 (Reuters) - Global equity markets and gold slumped, while the dollar eased on Thursday after the Federal Reserve reminded investors of the long slog ahead for a full recovery that was reinforced by data showing persistently high claims for U.S. unemployment benefits.
+NEW YORK, Sept 17 (Reuters) - Global equity markets slid and the dollar eased on Thursday after a report showing persistently high claims for U.S. unemployment benefits reinforced the Federal Reserve's assessment of a still difficult economic outlook.

-U.S. Treasury yields dropped and the yield curve flattened as investors expressed disappointment that after its policy-setting meeting on Wednesday the Fed did not unveil more measures to stimulate the economy.
+Fed Chair Jerome Powell on Wednesday made clear the U.S. labor market has a long way to go to meet the central bank's maximum employment goal and that its tools to achieve that were limited - dashing hopes of further stimulus.

+The safe-haven yen hit a seven-week high against the dollar and a 1-1/2-month peak versus the euro as euro zone government bond yields dipped after the Bank of England said it was looking at possibly cutting interest rates to below zero.

-Wall Street's main indexes tumbled as the technology sector and related stocks slid further, with Apple Inc AAPL.O and Amazon.com Inc AMZN.O among the biggest drags on the Nasdaq.
+Wall Street's main indexes tumbled as the technology sector and related stocks slid further, with high-flying Apple Inc AAPL.O and Amazon.com Inc AMZN.O among the biggest drags on both the Nasdaq and S&P 500.

 The Fed is doing all it can without appearing to be in panic mode, said Rick Meckler, a partner at Cherry Lane Investments, a family investment office in New Vernon, New Jersey.

-Investors face few alternatives other than stocks so some are taking profits ahead of the U.S. presidential election in November from this year's unexpected gains after the impact of the coronavirus pandemic, he said.
+Investors face few alternatives other than stocks so some are taking profits ahead of the U.S. presidential election in November from this year's unexpected rally after the coronavirus pandemic pushed economies into recession, he said.

 "If there's more stimulation to come it's going to have to come from Congress and the president, and on that front we seem probably stymied until the election."